openeuler-mirror/epkg-spec2yaml/README.en.md

         defineFlags:
             -openEuler:
-        useFlags when arch in %{valgrind_arches}:
+        defineFlags when arch in %%%{rpmGlobal.valgrind_arches}:
             +valgrind:
-        useFlags when arch not in %{valgrind_arches}:
+        defineFlags when arch not in %%%{rpmGlobal.valgrind_arches}:
             -valgrind:

 ****
-宏定义rpmMacros
+rpmMacros expression
 * before:

         %ifarch %{arm}